Concepts

 • Enforces no duplicates in a time window - e.g. no two daily values for the same day.

-• Provides the expected sampling frequency - ensures a 15-minute series really has 96 points/day.
+• Provides the expected sampling frequency - ensures a 15-minute series really has maximum of 96 points/day.

 • Allows robust aggregation - defines the windows into which multiple values are grouped.